 Algeria

-The Gateway to North Africa and the Land of Endless Desert
+The Gateway of North Africa and the Land of Desert and Diversity

 Official Name People’s Democratic Republic of Algeria